Sarah McLachlan, 1999

 Choose from the following activities:

-will, making promises.docx will, making promises.pdf
+will, making promises.docx will, making promises.pdf will, making promises (webpage)

-- Post-Listening Practice the future tense with will by playing the Memory Circle game.
+- Grammar Practice the future tense with will by playing the Memory Circle game.
 First, each student writes a sentence beginning with I’ll.
-All the sentences should be related by topic–for example, students could write what they’ll remember from this year’s class (I’ll remember our Halloween party) or a life experience they’ll always remember (I’ll always remember the birth of my daughter).
+All their sentences should be related by topic–for example, students could write what they’ll remember from this year’s class (I’ll remember our Halloween party) or a life experience they’ll always remember (I’ll always remember the birth of my daughter).
 Then they form a circle and follow the steps below.
 (A circle should not contain more than 12 students, so they may need to form several circles.)

 - Student 1 says the sentence he/she wrote.
 (For example, I’ll always remember the birth of my daughter.)